html-next/ember-gestures/README.md

 Once you've filled out the recognizer (see [./addon/recognizers/](./addon/recognizers/) for examples), it will be available to use in your app just like the default recognizers.

+##### Note

+Although we have provided an example for `double-tap` and `single-tap` in the `addon/recognizers` folder, they are for demo purposes only and do not ship with the actual addon because they are non-standard.
+If you'd like to enable these recognizers for your own app; for instance `double-tap`; execute:

+`ember g recognizer double-tap`

+An `.app/ember-gestures/recognizers/double-tap.js` file will be created.
+Inspect its contents and replace it with the example `double-tap.js` from this addon's codebase.

 #### Increase the size of touchable areas to improve user experience on small controls

 Sometimes smaller buttons or critical buttons need a larger capture area than their visible area.